docljn/codeclan_week12_javascript_weekend_apis/week_2_weekend_homework.md

 ## Task:

-Practise what we've done this week using JavaScript in the browser:
+Practice what we've done this week using JavaScript in the browser:

 - Fetch information from an API.
 - Display/Analyse the information in the browser using DOM manipulation/Charts/Maps/Canvas etc. Be creative!